 Today’s lunchbox choices aren’t as simple as days gone by.
 Crunch ‘n’ sip, nut allergies and healthy food rules can make packing a suitable lunch a tricky task.
 There are some parents who say schools are overly concerned about food bought to school, and others who object to the banning of nuts.
+Here’s some great info along with some school lunch box ideas to help you out.

 As a Clinical Nurse Specialist in Allergy (and a mum myself), I understand the anxiety parents feel when they send a child with allergies to school, knowing they could be sitting next to a child eating a peanut butter sandwich.
 And the risks are real; I have seen children nearly lose their life by eating only a very small, pea-sized amount of food.